 I lead a very laid-back existence.
 Live on my own, just me and my cat.
 No children, no drugs, no weirdness, no extreme rock climbing or training for triathlons on weekends, no dungeons with whips or chains, no lingering ex's and no crazy family drama or trainwreck friends.
 That's how I like it.
 I keep my fridge stocked with drinks and good food so I can enjoy relaxing, watching movies, listening to music, home projects and working on whatever whenever.
 Simple.
 I don't need to be in constant movement or travel to far-off lands for my life to be fulfilling.

-Just spent a nice rainy afternoon at the Old Mint attending the San Francisco History Expo.
+Recently spent a nice afternoon at the Old Mint attending the San Francisco History Expo.
 I love anything having to do with SF History.
 My great-grandfather shot the famous "Trip Down Market Street" film in 1906 so I feel a tremendous family tie to the city.
 And I got to talk about it on 60 Minutes!

 I worked in TV for over twenty years and have lots of neat stories if you're interested in that kinda thing.
 I've written for a daytime soap, researched questions for a sports trivia game show and sneaked fast food to the kids from Boy Meets World.
 In a not so indirect way, with a little foresight, I could have saved the world from ever having to know the Kardashians.
 I'm a member of the Television Academy and an Emmy voter, which floods me with a giant stack of screener DVDs to watch every year, which of course I don't.
 And yes, I do realize that NONE of this is impressive to the 96% of women on OKC who don't watch or own a television.